Do No Harm! MyNetDiary Supports Healthful Eating Behaviors

 - 2 Minutes Read

-The Eating Disorder Center of Denver has an online public screener that you might want to take a moment to complete if you feel that you might have or be at risk for an eating disorder.
-Although a screener cannot diagnose an eating disorder, it can heighten self-awareness and possibly be an important cue to seek professional help.
+NEDA offers a brief online screening tool.
+Please use this tool if you feel that you might have, or could be at risk for, an eating disorder.
+Although the tool cannot diagnose an eating disorder, it can heighten self-awareness and be an important cue to seek professional help.

 NEDA also provides referral resources and a 24-hour helpline.

 The take home message is that eating disorders are harmful, potentially life-threatening disorders and care should be taken to reduce your risk of developing, reigniting, or exacerbating an existing eating disorder.
 If you suspect that you currently have, have had, or are at high risk for developing an eating disorder, please discontinue use of MyNetDiary immediately and seek care from a qualified eating disorders health professional (your physician can be a great resource for a referral).

 Originally published on Mar 8, 2012,